anlideer/anlideer/README.md

 ### Hi there 👋

 - 🌱 I'm Qinglu from China.
-Currently, I’m a CS master student at the University of Helsinki.
+Currently, I’m a CS master student at University of Helsinki.
 - 🔭 I’m passinated about game programming, so most of my repositories are game demos or related projects.
 - 👻 Of course I LOVE video games as well.
 - 👯 Glad to meet new people.